A Film by Ahmed Mater

 Text by Henry Hemming

-This film is made up of mobile phone footage shot by immigrant workers on building sites in and around Mecca between 2008 and 2013.
+A film composed from mobile phone footage shot by immigrant workers on building sites in and around Mecca from 2008–2013, during some of the most seismic redevelopments of the city.

 Like few cities on earth, Mecca seems to buckle under the weight of its own dramatic symbolism.
 It is a hallowed site revered by millions, a point of perpetual immigration, and in recent years it has begun to be recast, reworked and ultimately reconfigured.